wso2/docs-is/en/identity-server/7.0.0/docs/guides/authentication/app-native-authentication.md

 5. Click **Update** to save the changes.

 !!! tip "Using client attestation in the request"
-    The client application should obtain the attestation object from the platform and pass it {{product_name}} via the `x-client-attestation` header in the initial authentication request.
+    The client application should obtain the attestation object from the platform and pass it to {{product_name}} via the `x-client-attestation` header in the initial authentication request.

     === "Sample request"